 Constrained On Facility Balancing Quantities

+6.17.4A Clauses 6.17.4 and 6.17.4B do not apply to Facilities in the Verve Energy Balancing Portfolio.

 6.17.3.
-The IMO must attribute any Upwards Out of Merit Generation from a Balancing Facility that is a Scheduled Generator in a Trading Interval, excluding Facilities within the EGC Balancing Portfolio,to the Bids and Offers for that Balancing Facility as follows:
+Subject to clause 6.17.4A, the IMO must attribute any Upwards Out of Merit Generation from a Balancing Facility that is a Scheduled Generator in a Trading Interval,,to the Bids and Offers for that Balancing Facility as follows:

 (a) Constrained On Quantity1 (ConQ1) equals the lesser of: